gabrielziegler3/gabrielziegler3/README.md

 ### Hi 👋

-I am a data scientist currently working with audio analytics at Itaú, the biggest bank in Latin America.
+I am a Machine Learning Engineer living and studying in Eindhoven where I do my master's at TU/e.
-I am very interested in Machine Learning, Software Engineering and Linux.
+I am very interested in Machine Learning, MLOPs, Cloud, Software Engineering and Linux.
 Feel free to contact me.

 <!--